Autumn Reeser: Other ventures

 Reeser was featured on the cover of December 2006 issue of Stuff magazine.
 She has also appeared in editorials for Maxim, Celebrity Skin and Zooey.
 She was ranked at number 57 on the Maxim magazine's "Hot 100 of 2006" list, at number 65 on the Maxim "Hot 100 of 2007" list and at number 85 on the Maxim "Hot 100 of 2011" list.

 Personal life

 On May 9, 2009, Reeser married writer and director Jesse Warren in Ojai, California.
-The couple have two children.
+The couple has two sons.
 In November 2014, Reeser filed for divorce from Warren and requested joint physical and legal custody of their children.

 Author and friend Patrick Loubatière wrote her 2014 biography, titled No Ordinary Girl, published in English and French.

 In 2015, she was elected to SAG-AFTRA's National and Los Angeles Local Boards.